cue-lang/cue/doc/ref/spec.md

 - Each `for` and `let` clause in a [comprehension](#comprehensions) is considered to be its own implicit block.

-Blocks nest and influence [scoping].
+Blocks nest and influence scoping.

 ### Declarations and scope